jose-Abel/Cryptochain/README.md

 # CryptoChain

+This project consist of a Full-stack blockchain, following the guide in the course "Build a Blockchain & Cryptocurrency Full-Stack Edition" by David Joseph Katz.

 ![screenshot](./app_screenshot.png)

 ## Built With

+- HTML
+- CSS
 - Javascript
 - Backend with Node.js Express library
 - Frontend with React.js and React-dom

 ### NPM Packages

+- Jest
 - body-parser
 - elliptic
 - express